shubhadapaithankar/255-Bonus-Work/README.md

 ## Option: 6) Serving with REST APIs( Python Flask )

-# FLOWER-CLASSIFIER-WEBAPP
+# FLOWER CLASSIFIER WEBAPP

-This is an neural network webapp visualizing the training of the network and testing accuracy of 98.6% accuracy.
-The neural network uses pretrained resnet152 and then trained to classify images of flowers.
-It is built using Pytorch framework using Python as primary language.
-The webapp is built using flask.
+This neural network web application shows how the network was trained and tested with a 98.6% accuracy rate.
+The neural network is trained to categorize photos of flowers using the pretrained resnet152 algorithm.
+It was created with the Pytorch framework and primarily in Python.
+Flask is used to build the web application.

 ## Neural Network used :